 Academics send us an article of about 1000 words and we make sure it is delivered in a language that is accessible for the general public.
 We then turn their article into a short documentary (in audio, video or both), and release the documentary and the article on this website as well as on iTunes, Soundcloud, YouTube and Medium.

 Flash Seminars are one-off discussions that bring the people of London together to explore thought-provoking topics featured on Know it Wall.
-Anyone is welcome to come and join the discussion (it's free!), which is led by an academic who is a leader in the topic of the Flash Seminar.
+Anyone is welcome to come and join the discussion (it’s free!), which is led by an academic who is a expert in the topic of the Flash Seminar.
+After a brief introduction to the topic by the academic, Flash Seminars are a meeting of typically an hour long in a pub where people talk about an interesting topic.

 23rd February (Thursday), 7pm